Lipen/discrete-math-course/typst/hw3.typ

 == Problem 10: Reed–Muller Codes

 In 1954, David Muller proposed using Boolean functions for error correction, and Irving Reed discovered an efficient decoding method.
-#link("https://w.wiki/FwR7")[_Reed–Muller (RM) codes_] became fundamental in space communications --- most famously, Mariner 9 used RM codes to transmit the first close-up images of Mars in 1971.
+#link("https://w.wiki/FwR7")[_Reed–Muller (RM) codes_] became important in space communications --- most famously, Mariner 9 used RM codes to transmit the first close-up images of Mars in 1971.
 The key insight: Boolean functions with restricted algebraic degree have built-in redundancy that enables error correction.

 #block(sticky: true)[*Basic Construction*]